What is Plaque and Why Should You Care?

 How can I prevent it?

-Beyond regular brushing, flossing, and tongue scraping, other things that can help to slow plaque formation are consuming foods with less sugar and/or starch, chewing sugar free gum with xylitol after meals, using a soft pick (Christmas tree) to clean between your teeth after eating, swishing with an alcohol-free mouth rinse, visiting your dentist every 6 months for a cleaning, and abstaining from smoking and/or vaping.
+Outside of standard dental care, other things that can help to slow plaque formation are consuming foods with less sugar and/or starch, chewing sugar free gum with xylitol after meals, using a soft pick (Christmas tree) to clean between your teeth after eating, swishing with an alcohol-free mouth rinse, visiting your dentist every 6 months for a cleaning, and abstaining from smoking and/or vaping.